gggonzalez03/Movie-Trailer-Website/README.md

 # udacity-projects
-Sources:
-Udacity. fresh_tomatoes.py.
+Movie Trailer v1.0

+GENERAL USAGE:
+1.)
+Look for a file named entertainment_center.py
+2.)
+Double click the file and default browser will open

 05 December 2016
-Udacity.
-Programming Foundations with Python.